kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-6-images-vector-fonts.markdown

 ## Vector Fonts
 I use vector fonts for my website.
 Vector fonts are one option to include high quality icons on a website.
 Another option is using SVG directly or to use high resolution images.

 I use [Font Custom](http://fontcustom.com/) to generate my vector fonts.
 There is a [gulp plugin](https://www.npmjs.org/package/gulp-fontcustom/) for this, but I couldn’t get it running.
-But because I generate not that often a new version of my vector fonts, I’m totally fine with running the shell command.
+But I’m totally fine with running this task with a shell command (via Gulp).
 I will use Gulp later to watch the folder containing the SVG files and recreate the vector fonts if needed.

 {% figure code-figure "config.js" %}